2026 Conference & AGM

 We have travel grants available to students who require financial support to attend.

-See below for information on how to apply and submit your grant application before April 25th.
+See below for information on how to apply and submit your grant application by May 8th.

 PRESENTATION GUIDELINES

 PLATFORM PRESENTATIONS should be no longer than 10 minutes in length.
 This will be followed by a 2-minute question and discussion period.
-Presentations should be emailed to info@laurentiansetac.ca before the conference.
+Presentations should be made in Powerpoint and must be emailed to info@laurentiansetac.ca by Friday June 5.
 More details can be found in your abstract acceptance email.

 POSTERS should be no larger than 4' x 3' (122 cm x 91 cm) in landscape orientation.